 In Manitoba, your first step to getting a motorcycle license is to obtain a learner’s permit for any class.
 From there, you can proceed through the graduated motorcycle program and Motorcycle Training requirements until you achieve your full Class 6M license.

 Ontario’s motorcycle licensing program is also a graduated system whereby you must undertake a series of tests and motorcycle training, both written and on the road while demonstrating you have experience riding.

 The same holds true for Quebec.
 In Quebec, you will go through a series of licensing stages while en route to a full motorcycle license.
 This will involve Motorcycle Training, practice, and testing both in the classroom and on the road.

 Those wishing to obtain a motorcycle license must first hold a standard vehicle license.
 To obtain the motorcycle endorsement Class 6 license you start by obtaining a learner’s permit.
 After the appropriate experience and knowledge, you must then pass a written and road test.

 The stages of Nova Scotia’s motorcycle licensing program help to ensure you have the experience and skill to safely operate a motorbike.
 You have to take both a knowledge and a road test to prove your ability to safely ride.

 Prince Edward Island

 Like other provinces in Canada, PEI also puts new motorbike operators through a graduated licensing system.
-There are four stages to the program, involving training, written exams and a full road test.
+There are four stages to the program, involving Motorcycle Training, written exams, and a full road test.

 Newfoundland also uses a graduated licensing program whereby as you complete training and tests your restrictions are gradually removed until you reach the full license level and pass that exam.